Section 1 - The Church and Building Law

 Some private rentals may have additional time to comply with the heating standard.
 This will depend on whether the property uses the new heating formula to calculate the required heating capacity for the main living room.

-If all the following applies, the compliance date for the heating standard is 12 February 2023:
+If all the following apply, the compliance date for the heating standard is 12 February 2023:

 From 1 July 2024